Patcham Infant School has a School Council currently made up of 2 children from each Year 1 and Year 2 class.

 - School Improvement Plan Goal 2: Resilient, Reflective, Resourceful and Collaborative Children How do we know children are developing these learning powers?

 - School Improvement Plan Goal 3: Engaged and Respectful members of the community.
 How do we know we are being respectful?

 - School Improvement Plan Goal 4: Nurturing, Enabling and Stimulating environments.
 How are our different environments supporting our learning?
 What could we do to improve them?

 School Council Members

-Twelve School Councillors have been elected (two from each Key Stage 1 class) and the post will be for the duration of 2016-17.
-Reception children will be elected in February 2017 for the remainder of the year.
+Twelve School Councillors have been elected (two from each Key Stage 1 class).
+Reception children will be elected in February for the remainder of the year.

 At each meeting we start by talking about our achievements since the last meeting.